eltons-academy/az-204/modules/containers-aca/README.md

 > When you try it you'll see an error message.
 The URL the web app is using for the API is incorrect.

+We need to change the config setting in the web app.
 These components are both .NET apps, using JSON files and enviroment variables for configuration.
-In a real app the configuration options would be documented somewhere, or you'd have to dig into the source code.
+In a real app the configuration options would be documented somewhere, or you'd have to ask developers or dig into the source code.
 In this case there is a default setting in the Docker image.

 ```
 # get your own copy of the image: